 Which one is better: Oculus Rift or HTC Vive?
-Is there any major differences between these two VR giants?
+Are there any major differences between these two VR giants?

 Oculus Rift is considered as the first tech to teleport viewers to 3D virtual reality, while HTC Vive makers have a lot of background experience in the gaming industry.
 Valve has really been working on making a name for themselves for a long time, and because of that, they have a huge crowd approval.